 In this series, we provide an overview of domestic partnership agreements and issues couples typically address.
-Issues include where they’ll live during their relationship, paying bills, handling separate property, property they may acquire together, support if their relationship ends, death, and financial disclosures.
-The series concludes with common questions and answers about domestic partnership agreements.
+Issues include where they’ll live during their relationship, paying home and joint bills, handling separate property, property they may acquire together, support if their relationship ends, death, and financial disclosures.
+The series concludes with FAQs about domestic partnership agreements.

 Premarital agreements, also known as “prenuptial” or “antenuptial” agreements, express the wishes of a marrying couple regarding their property and support rights upon (i) death of one party or (ii) divorce or separation.